 Sites like legalzoom.com and uslegalforms.com promote the ability for users to complete their own wills within minutes.
 However, before we get to some of the pros and cons of creating your own will, let's first break down what a will is and how it is used to best carry out the intentions of its creator.

-A will is a legal document that lays out your intentions regarding the distribution of your assets upon your passing, as well as for providing directions for care and support of minor children.
+A will is a legal document that lays out your instructions for the distribution of your assets upon your passing, as well as for providing directions for care and support of minor children.
 As long as your document fulfills the basic requirements of your state, its provisions will have the law on their side and be enforceable if it is ever brought before a probate judge.
 Common features of wills include the naming of an executor, who is responsible for carrying out the will's terms, and the beneficiaries who will receive the decedent's assets.

 On to the requirements...